sputnik2019/rtl8852bu-20240418/README.md

 If you find your system in a bad situation, it is recommended that you install a version of gcc that matches the major version of gcc that was used to compile your kernel.
-Here is an example for Ubuntu:
+Here is an example of how to install gcc-12 for Ubuntu:

 ```
 sudo apt install gcc-12